bogoankim/bogoankim.github.io/index.md

 <div id="bio" class="section">
 	<h5 class="section-title">Biography</h5>
 	<hr class="sep">
-	<p> Bogoan Kim is a postdoctoral researcher at <a href="https://www.kaist.ac.kr/web/eng">KAIST</a>, supported by the Jang Young Sil Fellow Program and working under the supervision of Prof. <a href="https://dxd-lab.github.io/">Hwajung Hong</a>.
+	<p> Bogoan Kim is a postdoctoral researcher at <a href="https://www.kaist.ac.kr/web/eng">KAIST</a>, supported by the Jang Young Sil Fellow Program and working under the supervision of Profs. <a href="https://dxd-lab.github.io/">Hwajung Hong</a> and <a href="https://scholar.google.co.kr/citations?user=Sc2pBzYAAAAJ&hl=en">Uichin Lee</a>.
 He received his Ph.D. in Artificial Intelligence from <a href="https://www.hanyang.ac.kr">Hanyang University</a>, where he was supported by the NRF of Korea Ph.D.
 Fellowship and advised by Prof. <a href="http://hcc.hanyang.ac.kr/">Kyungsik Han</a>.
 His research lies at the intersection of Human–Computer Interaction and digital health, focusing on the design and development of data-driven interventions to promote well-being.
 Leveraging mobile and virtual reality technologies, his work aims to provide holistic support for mental and behavioral health.
 He takes a user-centered and adaptive approach to system design, with particular emphasis on evidence-based digital transformation that addresses the diverse needs of socio-technical ecosystems.
 	</p>
 </div>